The Center for Students in Recovery at UTD has recently been promoting overdose awareness by providing a new training program.

 “I knew about naloxone trainings and just about naloxone in general, and I started to just feel concerned on what would happen if one of these students relapsed or were to use on campus, and unfortunately overdose… and for us to not be able to save that student’s life,” Epstein said.

-The training is two hours long and teaches participants how to react in the case of an overdose.
+The training is 45 minutes to an hour long and teaches participants how to react in the case of an overdose.
 Along with introducing topics such as defining addiction, substance abuse and the opioid crisis, the training teaches participants how to identify an overdose and how to prevent them.
 The training also includes a simulation of what an overdose looks like, how to administer the medication and an overview of how naloxone binds to opioid receptors in the brain in place of opioid drugs to reverse overdoses.

 After focusing first on the community near the school, Epstein reached out to UTDPD and subsequently began training them, followed by CSR staff and then students and alumni.
 Detective Randy Holton was among the officers who attended the training and said the training was valuable for his work.